-Rattling the wooden planks in the bleachers at Barrett Stadium.

 -K.C.
 Steak House in Big Spring before the game against the Steers.

--Standing by the Field House burning an orange candle for
+-Standing by the Field House burning an orange candle for the Angelo game.

 -100+ Pepettes wearing their black & white candy striped sweaters.